jasonycin/nationstates.js/README.md

 npm i nationstates.js
 ```

+Using [Browserify](https://browserify.org/) this package can be used in the browser.
+Simply grab the file from the [browser](https://github.com/heaveria-ns/nationstates.js/tree/master/browser) folder.
+It exports `ns` as a global variable.

 ### 2. Import/Require the library
 ```TypeScript
 // For TypeScript, you should use the following import statement (Recommended):